- Assessment Template and Resources

 ➢ Where can I find resources and support?

 - Student Affairs has charged the Student Affairs Assessment Committee with supporting this learning outcomes assessment plan work and carrying out this new partnership with the Office of the Provost.
-To that end, the Student Affairs Assessment Committee will be offering help sessions and consultation throughout the academic year to assist departments and units with their efforts.
-You can also contact the Student Affairs Assessment Committee Chairs at: Julia Panke Makela, Associate Director for Assessment and Research at The Career Center.
+To that end, the Student Affairs Assessment Committee offers help sessions and consultation throughout the academic year to assist departments and units with their efforts.

 - You may also find helpful resources on the Student Affairs Assessment website.